Frequently Asked Questions.....

 - What is the difference between CR and DR?

-If your office currently uses CR, or Computer Radiography, you take your exposures in the traditional way of fim based x-ray, but use a specific type of cassette that is inserted into a CR reader, rather than a film processor.
+If your office currently uses CR, or Computer Radiography, you take your exposures in the traditional way of film-based x-ray but use a specific type of cassette that is inserted into a CR reader, rather than a film processor.
 This cassette is then erased and used again.
 This method takes slightly less time than a film processor setup would, without the hassle and cost of film and chemistry.
 The films are stored on digital media and easily transferred from site to site.
-CR solutions are usually half the expense of a DR setup.
+New CR systems have mostly been discontinued from manufacturers as the cost is about the same as a DR setup.
+You may find a few Used systems still in operation, but parts are very limited.

 - vs -